Table of Contents

-However, the data you see here is the overall traffic your blog receives from different sources.
+However, the data you see here is your blog’s overall traffic from different sources.
 Aside from organic search, it also counts visitors coming in from social media, ads, emails, and those who typed in your URL from their browsers.

 To filter the data to just organic traffic, go to Acquisition > All Traffic > Channels to see how many organic visitors you received this past week.

-From here, you can expand the data by changing the date range from the drop-down calendar to show how your organic traffic has trended.
+You can expand the data from here by changing the date range from the drop-down calendar to show how your organic traffic has trended.

-Judging from the screenshots above, this blog is getting around 1.5k visitors a week with 200-300 users a day.
+Judging from the screenshots above, this blog is getting around 1.5k visitors weekly with 200-300 users daily.

 While more than 1k visitors a week is pretty good by any standard, it doesn’t automatically mean link sellers will bombard you with requests to place a link to their client sites.